2008 Pacific hurricane season: Seasonal summary

 The accumulated cyclone energy (ACE) index for the 2008 Pacific hurricane season as calculated by Colorado State University using data from the National Hurricane Center was 83.8 units.
 Broadly speaking, ACE is a measure of the power of a tropical or subtropical storm multiplied by the length of time it existed.
 It is only calculated for full advisories on specific tropical and subtropical systems reaching or exceeding wind speeds of 39 mph.

 The activity of the season was relatively quiet overall, with 16 named storms, 7 hurricanes, 2 major hurricanes; 1 tropical storm formed in the Central Pacific.
 The main contributing factor to a slower season was the 2007–08 La Niña event in the equatorial Pacific; although cold ocean temperature anomalies dissipated during the early summer of 2008, a La Niña-like atmospheric circulation persisted.
 This led to anomalously strong easterly wind shear across the East Pacific, hindering the intensification of most tropical cyclones.
 In addition, water temperatures across the basin were cooler than in years past, though still near the long-term average.

-The first storm of the year, Alma, developed on May 29 farther east than any other East Pacific cyclone in recorded history, not including storms that originated in the Atlantic and continued into the basin.
+The first storm of the year, Alma, developed on May 29 farther east than any other Eastern Pacific cyclone on record, excluding Atlantic systems that crossed over into the basin.
 Later that day, it made landfall on the Pacific coast of Central America, the first cyclone to do so since the 1949 Texas hurricane.
 June and July saw near average tropical cyclone activity, while August was a below-average month overall.
 September 2008 was the quietest since reliable records began in 1971, with a monthly ACE index only 9 percent of average.
 In terms of ACE, seasonal activity ended about 75 percent of the long-term median.